From Saturday 8th August 2020, it is mandatory.

 The majority of exhibits can be enjoyed by all, although a few minor exhibits present some height issues.

 There is one small section with ambient strobe lighting.
 If this is not for you, please speak to a team member at reception.
-They’ll get that turned off for you, at a flick of a switch … not a problem.
+We’ll get that turned off for you, at a flick of a switch … not a problem.

 We’ve put together a little google map for nearby parking.
 It is just here.